Page -

 Serves 2 (Season your fish with salt & pepper and put to one side) Heat a non-stick frying pan at medium temperature.
 Add olive oil (and butter), then add your scallions and a pinch of salt and pepper, cooking them just for one minute.
 Squeeze the juice of half the orange into the pan and then add half the fish stock bringing it just up to boil.
 Place your fish fillets into the sauce and spoon some over the fish.
 Cover with lid/foil/another pan for 2-3 minutes (depending on fillet thickness).
 Remove cover and carefully turn fillets, spoon sauce over once more, cover and cook for a further 2-3 minutes.
 (If sauce is now getting too thick simply add more stock a bit at a time to get the consistency you desire.)
 Place fillets on a plate and add the orange pieces to the sauce.
 Spoon sauce over the fish and serve with boiled baby potatoes and blanched green beans. *Note: Pollock can be substituted for Haddock

-In a saucepan on medium heat cover the smoked haddock with milk and bring to the boil.
+In a saucepan on medium heat cover the smoked pollock with milk and bring to the boil.
 Allow to simmer for 10 minutes.
-Remove the smoked haddock and leave aside.
+Remove the smoked pollock and leave aside.
 Retain the milk from the pan.
 Boil the potatoes until tender.
 Drain and add butter and some of the milk from sauce pan and mash.
 Add season to taste.
 Then stir in the scallions.
-Place mash onto plates and smoked haddock fillets on top and serve.
+Place mash onto plates and smoked pollock fillets on top and serve.

 Haddock in Lemon Butter Sauce